ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 In this section, we will walk through developing, testing, and debugging an Ansible Windows module.

-Because Windows modules are written in Powershell and needs to be run on a Windows host, this guide differs from the usual development walkthrough guide.
+Because Windows modules are written in Powershell and need to be run on a Windows host, this guide differs from the usual development walkthrough guide.

 What's covered in this section: